microsoft/Requirements/README.md

 ```

 ### Reusable requirements
-Reusability is required for DRY code.
-You can wrap Requirements in a parameterized function or script--
+You can wrap Requirements in a parameterized function or script to avoid redifining Requirements--

 ```powershell
 function New-ResourceGroupRequirement {